speeduino/wiki.js/Installing_Firmware.md

 ## Installation - Manually Compiling using Platform IO

 Other way of manually compiling the Speeduino firmware is to use Platform IO.
-Using platform IO is usually easier than Arduino IDE, because everyhting is already configured in the platformio.ini -file and PIO automatically downloads missing components.
+Using platform IO is usually easier than Arduino IDE, because everything is already configured in the platformio.ini -file and PIO automatically downloads missing components.
 Platform IO can also be used to easily build for other MCU types (Teensy, STM32).

 ### Requirements